Nascity/Nascity/README.md

 * uOS (May 2023 - Feb 2024): A project to create an OS on intel 16 bit, 32 bit, 64 bit processor, consecutively.
   * [unnamedOS16 (C, x86 asm)](https://github.com/Nascity/unnamedOS16) --- May 2023 - Nov 2023
   * unisonOS32 (C, x86 asm) 🛑 --- Dec 2023 - Feb 2024
+* [NasPolS](https://github.com/Nascity/NasPolS) (Mar 2025 - ): A project to create a simple spellchecker for polish language.

 ## Small Projects
 These are the projects I made just for fun or as proof-of-concept.